-- % of young people with disabilities who receive an Integrated Plan - Rates of parents/carers experiencing mental health/stress related illnesses - % of young people with disabilities who experience mental health difficulties who transition into adult mental health services (i.e. are assessed by / access adult mental health services)
+- % of young people with disabilities who receive an integrated plan - Rates of parents/carers experiencing mental health/stress related illnesses - % of young people with disabilities who experience mental health difficulties who transition into adult mental health services (i.e. are assessed by / access adult mental health services)

-- There is a need to ensure that young people continue to access services and supports available in children's services into adult services, including Allied Health Professional (AHP) services, as appropriate and services for those with complex physical health care needs. - Young people have limited access to social activities within their local community, which may lead to isolation/loneliness and possible mental health issues. - Children and young people with disabilities are at higher risk of developing mental ill health than other children and young people and yet they experience great difficulty in accessing child and adolescent mental health services. - Transition planning often occurs at a late stage and may not account for the range of needs and challenges faced by young people with disabilities, which causes a lot of anxiety for families
+- There is a need to ensure that young people continue to access services and supports available in children's services into adult services, including Allied Health Professional (AHP) and complex health needs. - Young people have limited access to social activities within their local community, which may lead to isolation/loneliness and possible mental health issues. - Children and young people with disabilities are at higher risk of developing mental ill health than other children and young people and yet they experience great difficulty in accessing child and adolescent mental health services. - Transition planning often occurs at a late stage, which causes a lot of anxiety for families.